I Want You (Elvis Costello song): Release and reception

 "I Want You" was released as the second single from Blood and Chocolate in 1986, backed with an acoustic version of "I Hope You're Happy Now", another song from the album.
 The single was a moderate success on the UK charts, peaking at number 79 over a chart stay of 2 weeks.
+It was also voted into 40th position on John Peel's Festive Fifty for 1986, even though Peel had not previously played the track on his show.

 Stephen Thomas Erlewine of AllMusic described it as "[among] the nastiest songs he has ever recorded, both lyrically and musically".
 Blender Magazine named the song as one of the key tracks from Blood and Chocolate to download while Greg Kot of the Chicago Tribune described the song as "riveting".
 Robert Christgau called the song one of the two strongest on the album.
 Rolling Stone called the track "an epic testament to jealousy over a former lover’s new partner".
 Jeremy Allen of The Guardian named the song one of Costello's top 10 best, saying, "The lyrics and music together are intimately intense, like someone breathing down your own neck, making you shudder, but the melody is irresistible too."
 The Daily Telegraphs Martin Chilton named the song Costello's 35th best.